L&I Claims are Either State Fund or Self-Insured

 Compliance with Title 51 RCW and L&I rules (RCW 51.48.080) | This penalty applies to a person or business that fails to comply with workers’ compensation requirements under Title 51 RCW or L&I rules. | $1000 | $1161 | |

-Injured workers of Self Insured employers can seek help from the Office of the Ombudsman at anytime during their claim.
-The Ombudsman can provide injured workers with many resources to address claims discrimination, claims suppression, unnecessary IME’s, delayed time loss payments and denied medical treatment.
+Injured workers of Self-Insured employers can seek help from the Office of the Ombudsman anytime during their claim.
+The Ombudsman can provide injured workers with many resources to address claims discrimination, claims suppression, unnecessary IMEs, delayed time loss payments, and denied medical treatment.

-Getting the Self Insured employer and their third party administrators to do the right thing is not easy.
-The Ombudsman’s knows this and is there to help you.
-It is their job to get involved and to make Self Insured Employers do the right thing.
+Getting the Self-Insured employer and their third-party administrators to do the right thing is not easy.
+The Ombudsman knows this and is there to help.
+It is their job to get involved and to make Self-Insured Employers do the right thing.

-The Office of the Ombudsman needs to hear from you if you have problems when dealing with your large self insured employer.
-They need you to report problems with the claims management companies hired by the employer so they can work directly with the employer and their third party claims administrators to resolve the issues delaying proper payment of benefits.
+The Office of the Ombudsman needs to hear from you if you have problems dealing with your large self-insured employer.
+They need you to report problems with the claims management companies hired by the employer so they can work directly with the employer and their third-party claims administrators to resolve the issues delaying proper benefit payment.

-Sometimes a knowledgeable advocate is all you need to push the Self Insured Employer to do the right thing and authorize your benefits.
-Through the ombudsman, self-insured workers have access to knowledgeable and effective advocates who are able to work in partnership with self-insured personnel.
+Sometimes, a knowledgeable advocate is all you need to push the Self-Insured Employer to do the right thing and authorize your benefits.
+Through the ombudsman, self-insured workers can access knowledgeable and effective advocates who can partner with self-insured personnel.
 The Ombudsman’s office is there to help you, the worker, receive appropriate benefits under the law.

 The Ombudsman can be reached here, Office of the Ombudsman, or by calling 888-317-0493